Simple rose care advice and information you help you grow roses.

 - Roses planted in a pot or container.

-For advice on pruning choose from the links below:
+For advice on pruning roses choose from the advice below

 We recommend mulching as it helps to retain moisture and to supress weeds.